 That philosophy has translated into success for the Pride.
 During Chism’s coaching tenure at the college, Widener has been to two conference tournaments and one NCAA regional by capturing the MAC Commonwealth championship in 2016.

 The Brookhaven, Pennsylvania, native excelled at D-I La Salle University.
-But after New York selected him in the 32nd round of the 2009 amateur MLB draft, he said had to rely on his guts and guile in order survive in New York’s system, which he said was a good thing.
+But after New York selected him in the 32nd round of the 2009 amateur MLB draft, he said had to rely on his guts and guile in order survive in the Mets’ system, which, he said, was a good thing.